meshonline/DragonFly/README.md

 ### Features:
 1. Locate positions of all joints directly by color tracking.
 2. Global optimized solution for color tracking.
-3. Mixture gaussian model for color tuning.
+3. Mixture gaussian model for color learning.
 4. Freely turn around your body in 360 degrees.
 5. Export motion capture data to 'bvh' format.